aoijs/documentation/src/functions/usdabbreviate.md

 # $abbreviate

-`$abbreviate` allowing you to abbreviate large numbers.
+This function allows you to abbreviate large numbers.

 ### Usage